 Margaretha exchanged the surname Zelle for MacLeod in 1895, when she married an officer of the Dutch East India company, Rudolf MacLeod.

 Aged 18, Margaretha responded to a newspaper advert for a wife with a photograph of herself.
 Her application was successful and she married Rudolf, who was 20 years her senior, in 1895.
-Together they moved to the Dutch East Indies, specifically Java, in 1897.
+Together they moved to Java in the Dutch East Indies in 1897.

 Her marriage elevated her social and financial position and the MacLeods had two children, Norman-John and Louise Jeanne, or ‘Non’.
 Rudolf was an abusive alcoholic.
 Though he himself had affairs, he was jealous of attention awarded to his wife by other men.
 The marriage was an unpleasant one.